Special Purpose Vehicle: Does Your Start-Up Need One?

 Traditionally, investors of a company may not be able to recover assets of a company if the company becomes insolvent.
 This is because other stakeholders (e.g., employees, banks) may have a prior claim on the company’s assets.

-However, if an SPV is set up and investors have contributed funds to the SPV, then investors may be able to recover the value of the loan by making a claim against the SPV’s assets even if the start-up becomes insolvent.
-This provides additional protection for investors who may then be more incentivised to provide funding.
+However, if an SPV is set up and investors have contributed funds to the SPV, then the investors may be able to recover the value of the loan by making a claim against the SPV’s assets even if the start-up becomes insolvent.
+This affords additional protection for investors who may then be more incentivised to provide funding.

 An SPV may attract more funding

 Instead of sourcing for a deep-pocketed institutional investor to fund a start-up, an SPV allows for a larger group of smaller investors to raise funds for a start-up, potentially raising a sizeable amount of funds.

 What are the Limitations of Setting Up a Special Purpose Vehicle?

 Potential difficulty of building investor confidence and attracting investors

-Potential investors in SPVs may perceive that they will be afforded less insight into the financial matters of the company compared to the other shareholders of the company.
+Potential investors in SPVs may perceive that they will be afforded less insight into the financial matters of the company as compared to the other shareholders of the company.
 This is because ordinarily, members of a start-up would be entitled to attend company meetings and vote on resolutions.

 However, those who invest by way of an SPV may not be entitled to attend such meetings as they are not direct members of the start-up.
 Instead, the directors of the SPV may decide who can attend such meetings.

-This comparative lack of insight may deplete investor confidence, possibly deterring some from making investments.
+This comparative lack of insight may deplete investor confidence, possibly deterring some from making investments in the start-up.

 Certain conditions may be attached to funds